Build A Stronger Brain With Vitamin K

 - Eat your fat: For maximum absorbability, always take vitamin K and other fat-soluble vitamins with a fat source.

-Thoughts on vitamin K supplementation?
+Thoughts on vitamin K supplements?
 I’d love to hear about them in the comments below or on my Facebook page.
 Thanks for reading and stay Bulletproof!